ingrammicro-xvantage/xi-sdk-java/README.md

-# xi.sdk.resellers

-XI Sdk Resellers

-For resellers seeking to innovate with Ingram Micro's API solutions, automate your eCommerce experience with our array of API's and webhooks to craft a seamless journey for your customers.
+For resellers seeking to innovate with Ingram Micro's API solutions, automate your eCommerce experience with our array of APIs and webhooks to craft a seamless journey for your customers.

 ## Requirements